merkle-groot/Food-Donation-App/README.md

  - Offers a fluid and resposive UI.
  - A powerful backend to handle requests.
  - An innovative and much needed idea.
- - Can be ported to iOS.
+ - Can be ported to iOS